 Taronga's Wildlife Hospitals are responsible for maintaining the health of the animals in our care, and provide treatment and rehabilitation for injured Australian wildlife.

 The Australian Registry of Wildlife Health (The Registry) is a dedicated research program that investigates the health and disease of both free ranging and captive wildlife.

-The Australian Shark Attack File is the longest continual research project that Taronga supports that records shark encounters in Australia, and is maintained by a small number of dedicated Taronga team members since 1984.
+The Australia Shark Incident Database is the longest continual research project that Taronga supports that records shark encounters in Australia, and is maintained by a small number of dedicated Taronga team members since 1984.